BLOX-City/RendererServicePublic/README.md

 # BLOXCity Renderer
-A gift from BLOXCity to the entire sandbox community
+A "gift" from BLOXCity to the entire sandbox community

-Something that many websites need but don't have due to complex requirements
+Something that many new Sandbox websites need but don't have;

-The avatar renderer... one of the most cruical parts of a sandbox game
+often they release with no avatar renderer or they skid a badly made one that is very slow

+For whose don't know:

+Sandbox website is colloquial term referring to a type of website that aims to be a mix of social media and games, it's a niche form of entertainment that the only major player in this field is Roblox

+but there's nothing preventing you from using this for any project that requires 3D avatars rendered server side

 ## Features